Sprout Social vs Hootsuite: Which Platform Wins in 2026?

 Hootsuite is the right choice if:

-• Cost per user matters.
-Hootsuite's Team plan at $249/month for 3 users is significantly cheaper per seat than Sprout Social's $249/seat/month.
-For budget-conscious teams that still need enterprise features, Hootsuite stretches further.
+- Cost per user matters.
+Hootsuite's Standard plan at $99/user/month (annual) is materially cheaper per seat than Sprout's $199/seat Standard tier.
+For budget-conscious teams that still need enterprise features, Hootsuite stretches further per dollar.

 For a broader look at options, see our roundup of Hootsuite alternatives.